flyteorg/flyte/rsts/howto/template_only_tasks.rst

 Normal Function Tasks
 ---------------------

 Most tasks that are in the cookbook and other Flyte introductory material are basic Python function tasks.
-That is, they are created by decorating a Python function with the ``@task`` decorator.
+That is, they are created by decorating a Python function with the :py:function:flytekit.task decorator.
 Please see the basic Task concept doc for more details.
 With the decorator in place, the process is

 #.
 At serialization time, a Docker container image is required.
 The assumption is that this Docker image has the task code.
 #.
 The task is serialized into a :std:ref:`api_msg_flyteidl.core.tasktemplate`.
 This template contains instructions to the container on how to reconstitute the task.